petershin/liferay-learn/docs/commerce/latest/en/pricing/introduction-to-pricing.md

 # Introduction to Pricing

-Liferay Commerce provides a robust pricing system to fine-tune Product prices.
-You can define multiple price entries for a single Product SKU and determine which Accounts, Account Groups, and Channels are eligible to receive each price.
-If multiple price entities exist for the same SKU, Commerce's pricing engine calculates which entities should be used for each Channel customer.
+Liferay provides a robust pricing system to fine-tune product prices.
+You can define multiple price entries for a single product SKU and determine which accounts, account groups, and channels are eligible to receive each price.
+If multiple price entities exist for the same SKU, the Commerce pricing engine calculates which entities should be used for each channel customer.

-The following article provides an overview of Commerce pricing and how Product and order prices are determined for customers.
+The following article provides an overview of Commerce pricing and how product and order prices are determined for customers.

 * [Components of Commerce's Pricing System](#components-of-commerces-pricing-system)
 * [How Commerce Calculates Product Prices](#how-commerce-calculates-product-prices)